 Guardianship is a legal arrangement that places an “incapacitated person” (someone who lacks the capacity to manage their own affairs) under the care of a court-appointed guardian who has the legal authority to make decisions on the other’s behalf and manage their assets.

 Guardianship is a court-supervised process that requires attorney representation.
 A guardianship attorney may also be needed if a guardianship dispute arises, such as accusations of elder exploitation or breach of fiduciary duty.

 A guardianship proceeding is the legal process of determining the capacity of an allegedly incapacitated person.
 If the court determines that a person is no longer able to manage their affairs independently, they deem that person a ward of the state and appoint a guardian.

-Guardianship disputes can arise at the inception of the guardianship arrangement, or later.
-In some cases the person seeking to have an elder declared a ward of the state may have an ulterior motive for doing so, such as trying to assert control over estate planning.
+Guardianship disputes can arise at the inception of the guardianship arrangement or later.
+In some cases, the person seeking to have an elder declared a ward of the state may have an ulterior motive for doing so, such as trying to assert control over estate planning.
 This can result in a challenge to the guardianship proceeding.
-Another possibility is that, once a guardian is appointed, he or she does not meet their duties and responsibilities to act in the best interests of the ward.
+Another possibility is that once a guardian is appointed, they do not meet their duties and responsibilities to act in the best interests of the ward.
 A guardian’s breach of duty could be considered elder exploitation, which has serious penalties under Florida law.

-If you have concerns about a guardianship proceeding or guardian, our attorneys can advise you of the best course of action.
-We can also assist in matters involving power of attorney abuse.
+If you have concerns about a guardianship proceeding or guardian, our attorneys can advise you concerning the best course of action.
+We can also assist in matters involving power-of-attorney abuse.